14 Oct What Makes A Great Patio Design?

 - Water Feature

 - Ambient Sound

-Natural Stone is often laid out in a mosaic or just natural pattern.
-Stones are picked to fit in the right spot so each patio has a unique look.
+Natural stone is often laid out in a mosaic or a natural pattern.
+Stones are picked to fit in the right spot, so each patio has a unique look.
 The picture up above is an example of this.
-Natural Stone is definitely a more contemporary look for a patio.
+Natural stone is definitely a more contemporary look for a patio.
 It’s especially beautiful when paired with a natural stone wall or fire pit.